xl4sh/Aurora-demos/README.md

 <img src="images/pfsense.png" alt="pfsense set" width="1200"/>

 </p>
 Therefore, two corresponding host-only network cards need to be set up in VirtualBox in advance.
 Meanwhile, it is recommended to turn off the NAT network card.

-Special virtual machine download：In addition to the target machine information that can attack the chain file reading, we have also prepared an attack machine (Parrot) virtual machine, as well as an Ubuntu and MacOS target machine.
-To download these three virtual machines, you just need to enter in -p.
+Special virtual machine download：In addition to the target machine information that can attack the chain file reading, as well as an Ubuntu and MacOS target machine.
+To download the virtual machines, you just need to enter in -p.

 For example:
 ``` bash